+node_check_rate Format <integer></integer>

 node_check_rate

-Format <integer></integer>

 Default 600

-Description Specifies the minimum duration (in seconds) that a node can be unresponsive to server queries before being marked down by the pbs_server daemon.
+Description Specifies the minimum duration (in seconds) that a node can fail to send a status update before being marked down by the pbs_server daemon.

 node_pack

 Format <boolean></boolean>

 Default

 Description Controls how multiple processor nodes are allocated to jobs.
-If this attribute is set to true, jobs will be assigned to the multiple processor nodes with the fewest free processors.
+If this attribute is set to TRUE, jobs will be assigned to the multiple processor nodes with the fewest free processors.
 This packs jobs into the fewest possible nodes leaving multiple processor nodes free for jobs which need many processors on a node.
-If set to false, jobs will be scattered across nodes reducing conflicts over memory between jobs.
+If set to FALSE, jobs will be scattered across nodes reducing conflicts over memory between jobs.
 If unset, the jobs are packed on nodes in the order that the nodes are declared to the server (in the nodes file).
 Default value: unset - assigned to nodes as nodes in order that were declared.